spotlightpa/poor-richard/content/newsletters/_index.md

 layout = "newsletters-signup"
 aliases = ["/newsletters/covid/","/newsletters/covid-alerts-manage/"]

-premium-subtitle = "Premium Newsletters" premium-description = "Get exclusive access to in-depth reporting and expert analysis."
+premium-subtitle = ""
+premium-description = "Looking for more expert analysis on our state government?
+Check out our new premium newsletter from reporter Stephen Caruso."

 [cascade]
 paginate = 60